delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 To register click the "Tools | Register CodeSnip" menu item and follow the wizard.

-Only one user needs to register.
+On systems with multiple users, only one user needs to register.
 Once this is done the program will show as registered regardless of which user is logged on.

 Uninstallation